Vaiterius/N-Word-Counter-Bot/README.md

 ## Features

+-   catches any mention of the n-word with a reply
--   see individual user n-word count
+-   view individual user n-word count
--   a ranked list of server members by n-word count
+-   view server n-word rankings
+-   view global n-word rankings
--   "verify" yourself through votes that you are black
+-   "verify" yourself through votes
--   (coming soon?!) give n-word passes (must be black)
+-   (coming soon?!) give n-word passes

 ## Do you want to run this on your machine?